fooof-tools/fooof/README.md

 FOOOF is implemented in Python, but there is also Matlab wrapper with which you can use FOOOF from Matlab, which is available in the [fooof_mat](http://github.com/fooof-tools/fooof_mat) repository.

 If you would like to use FOOOF, from Python, within a pipeline that is mostly in Matlab, the [mat_py_mat](https://github.com/fooof-tools/mat_py_mat) repository also has some examples and utilities for doing so.

+## Bug Reports

+Please use the [Github issue tracker](https://github.com/fooof-tools/fooof/issues) to file bug reports and/or ask questions about this project.

 ## Reference